calibertech-dev/caliber-esign/README.md

-# Caliber SignatureAPI Integration
+# Caliber eSign

-The **Caliber SignatureAPI Integration** package provides a complete, extensible, production-grade digital signature engine for the **Caliber Platform**.
+The **Caliber eSign** package provides a complete, extensible, production-grade digital signature engine for the **Caliber Platform**.
 It orchestrates creation, routing, sending, signing, event processing, and document retrieval through a unified, metadata-driven model that supports **Flow**, **Apex**, and **LWC** clients.

 This package is designed for commercial use: fully configurable, scalable, and ready for managed packaging and AppExchange distribution.